Do you want to know how to become a PCSO lotto agent and start operating your own lotto outlet in the Philippines?

 Lotto agents earn 5% commission per sale.

-But PCSO also requires a certain sales quota per month for the outlet to continue operating.
-In Metro Manila, the quota is P300,000 to P600,000 every month.
+But the PCSO also requires lotto agents to reach a certain sales quota per month in order for the outlet to continue operating.
+In Metro Manila, the quota is said to be P300,000 to P600,000 every month depending on the location.

 How to Apply to Become a Lotto Agent